beforesemicolon/flatlist-react/README.md

 The list can be empty as long as it is an empty array or object.

 ##### renderItem prop
-`renderItem` prop takes a function that should return a component or a component itself like `renderItem={<ItemComponent/>}`.
+`renderItem` prop takes either a function that should return a component or a component itself like `renderItem={<ItemComponent/>}`.
-If you pass a function, it will be called for every item on the list with the item as the first argument and index of the item as second argument.
+If you pass a function, it will be called for every item on the list with the "item" as the first argument and index of the item as second argument.
 Use this function to do everything related to rendering the item component.
-If you pass a component, it will render it for every item in the `list` and injecting `item` prop will be injected into it and you can use that to access the item.
+If you pass a component, it will render it for every item in the `list` while injecting `item` prop into it and you can use that to access the "item" prop in your component.

 In our example above we are simply returning a `li` tag with person's full name and age using function for renderItem.
 The same can be done as: